 After the horse is calm, comfortable, and bored being led with the dummy cart trailing behind, you can begin lunging or long lining your horse with the dummy cart (always at a walk or trot, never at a canter) as they become confident driving horses moving towards pulling a real cart.

-The photos above arevideo stills from a video taken of a grey gelding being trained to pull a simple DIY horse cart designed to orient a horse to the expereince of pulling a cart.
+The photos above are video stills from a video taken of a grey bashkir curly gelding being trained to pull a simple DIY horse cart designed to orient a horse to the experience of pulling a cart.
 When a horse pulls a cart, they must learn to: A. tolerate shafts pressing against their sides and hindquarters (limiting their freedom to turn naturally), B. desensitize to the sounds, movement, and weight of a cart bumping along behind them, and C. The horse must learn to respond to rein cues without a rider.
 Although this is natural for horses already trained for riding, this can be a challenge for young horses.

 Ground Driving and Long Longing in Preparation for Driving